lectvs/pantheon/README.md

 2. Visit `http://localhost:[PORT]/bin/` in your web browser, where PORT is the port you started your web server with.

 ## Can I use your code/assets in my game?
 Sure!
 You can use any of my code from the `pantheon` or `src` folders, and any **ART** assets.
 Unfortunately, as I don't own all of the sound assets used in this game, I don't have the authority to let you use them in your own game.
-If you make a game using my stuff, do let me know on Twitter (@lectvs), as I would love to play it! :)
+If you make a game using my stuff, do let me know on Twitter/Bsky (@lectvs), as I would love to play it! :)

 Source code is provided under the MIT License, while **ART** assets are provided under CC0-1.0.
 For more information, see LICENSE files in each of `pantheon`, `src`, and `bin/assets` folders.